 KERRY MICHAEL CHATER

-Canadian born Kerry Chater’s childhood was filled with hours spent at the piano playing for fun, and an extensive education in music composition, theory, arranging, and directing.
+Canadian born Kerry Chater’s childhood was filled with hours spent at the piano playing for fun and an extensive education in music composition, theory, arranging, and directing.

-George Strait jumped on the Kerry Chater ‘Song Wagon’ when he recorded “You Look So Good In Love,” and that song became a #1 Country hit and a Three Million BMI Performances Award winner.
-(Recently, Jamie Foxx sang his own rendition of “You Look So Good In Love” for the nationally televised “All Star Salute To George Strait” to celebrate George being named Artist of the Decade by the ACM.)
-In 1989 the group Alabama took Kerry’s song “If I Had You” to #1 status, giving Kerry his fourth time at that cherished chart position.
+In 1983, George Strait recorded “You Look So Good In Love” written by Chater, Rory Bourke, and Glen Ballard and that song became a #1 Country hit, a BMI 3 Million Performances Award winner, and a Country music classic.
+Recently, Jamie Foxx sang his own rendition of “You Look So Good In Love” for the nationally televised All Star Salute To George Strait, celebrating Strait’s being named Artist of the Decade by the ACM.
+“You Look So Good In Love” was also covered twice by performers on CBS’ The Voice.

 Copyright 2011 Chater Songs All Rights Reserved